wetryingtodorock/getblock-docs/en/rpc-service/bsv/json-rpc/bsv_backupwallet.md

 ---
-title: bsv:backupwallet \[POST\] {disallowed}
+title: bsv:backupwallet  {disallowed} - Bitcoin SV
-description: Safely copies current wallet file to destination, which can be adirectory or a path with filename.
+description: Example code for the bsv:backupwallet  {disallowed} json-rpc method. Сomplete guide on how to use bsv:backupwallet  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters